 If you are interested in joining the choir or have some other musical talent you would like to share, please contact Chris Huntzinger, Liturgy and Music Director, at 801-209-3387, or email@example.com.

 COFFEE Social volunteers needed:

 Coffee Social is a time for fellowship and community service after the Sunday 8:30 am and 11:00 am Masses.
-Coffee Hour is suspended until further notice.
+Coffee Hour has resumed!

 An opportunity for group volunteering: as a family, as a ministry, or as a school group.